 If you go to your WordPress admin panel, below WooCommerce, you’ll find Products tab under which you’ll find the Attributes tab.
 Click here and you’ll find the preset of custom attributes.
 This is especially useful if you are selling products of a single niche.
 Also, if your products have the same attributes, instead of adding custom attributes, you will find it useful to add the same attribute to all the products.

-However, if you are selling products of different categories, you will also want to make the use of custom product attributes.
+However, if you are selling products from different categories, you will also want to make the use of custom product attributes.
 Here’s how you can add custom product attributes without using any external plugins alongside your WooCommerce:

 Add Custom Product Attributes on your WooCommerce